Real, Unbiased Primerica Review from an Ex-MLMer

 Now let’s talk turkey.

-- It’s gonna cost you around $100 just to sign up for Primerica in the first place.
+- It’ll cost you around $100 just to sign up for Primerica in the first place.

 - If you want access to their members-only website, Primerica Online — that’s another $25 per month.

 - According to the company, Primerica Online is “an entire suite of tools specifically created to help you succeed at building a lasting and rewarding business” which includes support resources, your own Primerica email address, and a personalized professional website.

 But keep in mind that it normally takes at least 3 months to get your required licenses.